 As you dig into what sorts of consulting and support services are available and how well a vendor can help with system implementation, your company can also assess the vendor’s past history as a marker of confidence.
 Customer recommendations and assessments of the vendor’s financial security can have an impact on your final decision as well.

-Now that you’re more familiar with what to look for in supply chain software, it’s time to make your own list of requirements.
+Now that you’re more familiar with what to look for in supply chain software, it’s time to make your own list of SCM requirements.
 We suggest taking a look at our free supply chain requirements template.
 Use it to create a customized list of just the requirements you need and share it with stakeholders for feedback.

 Then you’re ready to compare systems!
-We score and rank top supply chain systems in our comparison matrix according to our analyst team’s evaluation of the products.
+We score and rank top supply chain systems in our comparison report according to our analyst team’s evaluation of the products.
 No need to have dozens of tabs open comparing systems.
-Our comparison matrix centralizes the comparison process with top vendors and their features in one place.
+Our comparison matrix centralizes the comparison process with top vendors and their SCM features in one place.

 By implementing a tool with the right features, you can move your company’s operations into the twenty-first century and compete in any fast-paced industry.
-So what requirements will you be setting during your software selection?
+So what supply chain business requirements will you be setting during your software selection?
 We’d love to hear from you, so let us know in the comments below!